jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   (c) the principal and agent agree that the supply was made by the agent and not by the principal.

 ### 61 Liability for tax payable by company left with insufficient assets
-Section HK 11 of the Income Tax Act 2004, with any necessary modifications, applies for the purpose of this Act as if the terms income tax or tax read goods and services tax.
+Section HD 15 of the Income Tax Act 2007, with any necessary modifications, applies for the purpose of this Act as if the terms income tax or tax read goods and services tax.

 ### 61A Company Amalgamations
-(1) For the purposes of this section, the terms amalgamated company, amalgamating company, and amalgamation have the same meanings as in section OB 1 of the Income Tax Act 2004.
+(1) For the purposes of this section, the terms amalgamated company, amalgamating company, and amalgamation have the same meanings as in section YA 1 of the Income Tax Act 2007.
 (2) In any case where—then for the purposes of this Act— (a) An amalgamation occurs; and
   (b) Either—